On this page

 The CSS specification says:

 Delivering the most appropriate image resolution for a user’s device can be a difficult task.
 Ideally, images should be in the same resolution as the device they’re being viewed in, which can vary between users.
 However, other factors can factor into the decision of which image to send; for example, if the user is on a slow mobile connection, they may prefer to receive lower-res images rather than waiting for a large proper-res image to load.
-The image-set() function allows an author to ignore most of these issues, simply providing multiple resolutions of an image and letting the UA decide which is most appropriate in a given situation.
+The image-set() function allows an author to ignore most of these issues by simply providing multiple resolutions of an image and letting the UA decide which is most appropriate in a given situation.

 .example-background {